Mgburl/Tic-Tac-Toe/README.md

 https://www.youtube.com/watch?v=MCLiPW2ns2w&t=696s

-This Tutorial Taught Me How To Create The Game Board With A LazyVGrid And Keep Track Of The
+This Tutorial Taught Me How To Create The Game Board With A LazyVGrid And Keep Track Of

 Both The Player's & Computer's Current Moves In An Array Which Allowed Me To Input All